zuyux/boxx/README.md

 BOXX is experimental software.

-Do not use it with high-value keys until the code has been reviewed, tested, and audited.
+Do not use with high-value keys until the code has been reviewed, tested, and audited.
+Follow standard self-custody practices, including backing up your secret recovery phrase.
+You hold your own keys; we cannot restore lost phrases or recover funds.
+Bugs or software issues may still cause losses.
+Use at your own risk.

 Recommended safety practices: